 When year on year growth in a company is experienced and celebrated, CEOs often fail to audit the company’s IT infrastructure to ensure it is kept up with the subsequent growth.

-In this situation, companies that are managing a complex in-house technology infrastructure will no doubt find themselves fumbling, as the systems they have in place fail to effectively serve the company’s needs.
+In this situation, companies that are managing a complex in-house in-house technology infrastructure will no doubt find themselves fumbling, as the systems they have in place fail to effectively serve the company’s needs.

 In most cases, small to medium businesses and large corporations adopt a piecemeal approach during the growth phase, only to discover they have a highly disjointed, inefficient IT system down the road, where different departments, systems and equipment fail to effectively talk to each other.